Resolvent of the Laplacian on geometrically finite hyperbolic manifolds: Continuation of the resolvent on

 \section{Continuation of the resolvent on $X$}

 In this section we pass from the `local' result, i.e.\ the continuation of the resolvent on the model cusp $X_c$ to its continuation on an arbitrarily geometrically finite quotient $X$.
-This argument is essentially a recapitulation of the proof of Proposition 4.3.

-As before, let $x$ be a smooth function on $X$ which equals the upper half-space coordinate $x$ in each cusp neighbourhood $\calU^c_j$ and which is a global boundary defining function on $\bbar{X}$.
+As before, let $x$ be a smooth function on $X$ which equals the upper half-space coordinate $x$ in each cusp neighbourhood $\calU^c_j$ (these are chosen to be disjoint) and which is a global boundary defining function on $\bbar{X}$.
 We also use $\rho = x/(1+x)$, which is still a boundary defining function, but is bounded in the cusp neighbourhoods.